tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_status_codes.md

 Status and error codes can be particularly helpful when it comes to troubleshooting.
 As such, you can think of these error codes as complementary to a section on troubleshooting.

 Almost every set of documentation could benefit from a section on troubleshooting.
 In a troubleshooting topic, you document what happens when users get off the happy path and stumble around in the dark forest.
-Status codes are like the poorly illuminated trail signs that will help users sort of get back onto the right path.
+Status codes are like the poorly illuminated trail signs that will help users get back onto the right path.

 A section on troubleshooting could list error messages related to the following situations: